istobarton/watto/README.md

 ## Known Bugs
 * Testing broken by routing
-* Occassional rendering lag on router redirects/initial load - preloading would fix
+* Long load time in deployed environment - sprites, etc

 ## Nice to Have
 * ID's for routing per spaceship ('spaceship/')